yathit/ydndb-website-content/ydn-db/doc/query/index.markdown

 id: ydndb-query
 notes:
   console:
-    Pages in this sections include the YDN-DB script and some preloaded data and utility functions, so that you follow the sample code in your browser's developer console to see in action.
+  Pages in this section include the YDN-DB script and some preloaded data and utility functions.
+You can follow the sample code in your browser's developer console to see in action.

 ---

 {% wrap content %}

-IndexedDB is a key-document database with secondary index.
-SQL is decidedly removed from the IndexedDB API specification due to difficultly in defining SQL language.
-However efficiently database query is remained in the IndexedDB API.
-We only miss easy to write query with its rich, but limited vocabulary, unambiguous grammar and understandable syntax of SQL language.
-IndexedDB API exposes only necessary for efficiently querying, i.e, querying over a range of indexes.
-At first directly working with indexes seems hopeless, but it does make sense of javascript, in which responsiveness is paramount.
-Query API in indexedDB is simple, we either query by primary key or secondary key (index).
-Query results are always one record at a time (as of current specification).
+IndexedDB is a key-document database with secondary indexes.
+SQL is decidedly absent from the IndexedDB API specification due to the difficultly in defining the SQL language.
+However efficiently database query remains in the IndexedDB API.
+We write queries with its rich, but limited, vocabulary, unambiguous grammar and syntax reminescent of the SQL language.
+The indexedDB API exposes only what is necessary for efficiently querying, i.e., how to query over a range of indexes.
+Working directly with indexes may sound clumsy, but it makes sense in JavasScript where responsiveness is paramount.
+The Query API in indexedDB is simple: we either query by the primary key or a secondary key from an index.
+Query results are always returned one record at a time.

-In this section, we will describe how to query IndexedDB using YDN-DB library.
-You will need to understand [YDN-DB database schema](../setup/schema.html), specifically defining [indexes](../setup/index.html).
+In this section, we will describe how to query IndexedDB using the YDN-DB library.
+You will need to understand the [YDN-DB database schema](../setup/schema.html) section, specifically defining [indexes](../setup/index.html).

 ### Test data